yiisoft/yii2/docs/guide/concept-events.md

 - a global PHP function specified as a string (without parentheses), e.g., `'trim'`;
 - an object method specified as an array of an object and a method name as a string (without parentheses), e.g., `[$object, 'methodName']`;
-- a static class method specified as an array of a class name and a method name as a string (without parentheses), e.g., `[$class, 'methodName']`;
+- a static class method specified as an array of a class name and a method name as a string (without parentheses), e.g., `['ClassName', 'methodName']`;
 - an anonymous function, e.g., `function ($event) { ... }`.

 The signature of an event handler is: